quarto-dev/quarto-actions/examples/example-05-non-top-level.md

-# Using Quarto Actions: non-top-level projects
+# Quarto Actions: non-top-level projects

 It's possible to have a quarto project in a large GitHub repository, where the quarto project does not reside at the top-level directory.
 In this case, add a `path` input to the invocation of the `render` or `publish` action.
 For example: